GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_picture_upload_and_management.md

 Explore: Map expanded
 ```

 You can click "Expand" in the bottom left inlet to toggle between displaying the image or the map in the main view.
-While displaying the image in the main view, the top left box provides meta-data to the photo.
+While displaying the image in the main view, the top left box provides metadata to the photo.
 This box has a "Report" button to report any issues with the photo, and both an "iD" and a "JOSM" button to open the current map in the respective OpenStreetMap editor.

 Use the navigation arrows on the image to move between images, or press the "▶" button to move through an entire sequence.